Azure/terraform-azurerm-avm-res-keyvault-vault/README.md

 - `description` - The description of the role assignment.
 - `skip_service_principal_aad_check` - If set to true, skips the Azure Active Directory check for the service principal in the tenant.
 Defaults to false.
 - `condition` - The condition which will be used to scope the role assignment.
 - `condition_version` - The version of the condition syntax.
-Valid values are '2.0'.
+If you are using a condition, valid values are '2.0'.

 > Note: only set `skip_service_principal_aad_check` to true if you are assigning a role to a service principal.